PMA, endometriosis... Major Mouvement and Marion

 Why change jobs?

 "By desires, desires for motherhood, desires for a calmer life.
-I also wanted to be able to recognize myself in what I was doing on a daily basis and to tell myself that I was doing something that made sense.
-I couldn't find it at all anymore because my desires had changed, so it kind of fell apart and it took me a while to listen to myself too and understand that I wasn't aligned at all anymore."
+Desires to be able to recognize myself in what I was doing on a daily basis and to tell myself that I was doing something that made sense.
+I couldn't find that at all anymore because my desires had changed, so it kind of fell apart and it took me a while to listen to myself too and understand that I wasn't aligned at all anymore."

-"With this desire for pregnancy and this desire for a baby that impacted my daily life, but in a way that was quite violent for me since I stopped taking the pill.
-I have a disease called endometriosis, which I've had since - I think - the beginning of my periods, since I was twelve, but it was really detected when I was 18.
+"With this desire for pregnancy and this desire for a baby that has impacted my daily life, but in a rather violent way for me since I stopped taking the pill.
+I have a disease called endometriosis, which I've had since - I think - the start of my periods, since I was twelve, but it was really detected when I was 18.
 In a rather violent form since I had an ovarian torsion."

 Work and PMA

-"Today, it's important to talk about endometriosis because I think it's an issue that comes well upstream of decisions about the couple, PMA, the daughter or other subjects.
+"Today, it's important to talk about endometriosis because I think it's an issue that comes well upstream of decisions about the couple, PMA, the daughter or other matters.
 It's a visceral need that I have today, for people to discover and talk about endometriosis, to open up this subject.
-And from early childhood, in fact, right from the start of periods, because there was indeed a time when I lived the myth that periods are painful, that it was normal.
-I found myself with hot water bottles on my belly in the middle of summer, under 40 degrees in the south, and that wasn't normal.
-If I'd known that my ovarian reserve was so low, maybe I would have made the decision myself at 20, or 25, to go for oocyte freezing processes much earlier.
+And from early childhood, in fact, from the onset of menstruation, because there was indeed a time when I lived the myth that menstruation is painful, that it was normal.
+I found myself with hot water bottles on my belly in the middle of summer, under 40 degrees in the South, and that wasn't normal.
+If I'd known my ovarian reserve was so low, maybe I would have made the decision myself at 20, or 25, to go for egg freezing much earlier.
 It still takes some stress off you, of course."

 Medium to heavy flow

-"At the same time, I had a check-up with my gynecologists, because at the time I was using a lot of tampons, even when I didn't need them, because I was afraid of spotting or periods.
-Spotting is blood loss at different times in your cycle, but it's not the same as periods.
+"At the same time, I had a check-up with my gynecologists, because at the time I was using a lot of tampons, even when I didn't need them, because I was afraid of having spotting or periods.
+Spotting is when you lose blood at different times in your cycle, but it doesn't count as a period.
 And I had them regularly, so I used tampons.
 The vagina is the most permeable part of the body.
 So I used tampons and that dried out the area, so I had mycoses and cystitis all the time.
 As part of my MAP process, we went to look into the endocrine disruptors I had in my blood and it was monstrous.
-I tend to eat organic food, no ready-made meals, and so we identified that tampons were ultimately one of the causes."
+I tend to eat organic food, no ready-made meals, so we identified tampons as one of the causes."

-"I found the menstrual panties to be great.
-On the other hand, they didn't correspond to my values and, above all, to what my gynecologist was suggesting and prescribing, which was to use organic cotton protection so as not to irritate the vaginal flora.
+"I thought menstrual panties were great.
+On the other hand, they didn't correspond to my values, and above all to what my gynecologist was suggesting and prescribing, which was to use organic cotton pads so as not to irritate the vaginal flora.
 So I thought I'd wear cotton panties.
 Except that on the market, all I could find were panties that looked a bit like grandma's.
 I couldn't see myself wearing them.
 I couldn't see myself wearing them every day.
 So I started designing the first pair of panties in 100% organic cotton with a bit of lace.

 So I designed them and then had them prototyped.
 My mother gave me a sewing machine for Christmas, but I've never used it.
 It's not my thing.
 To each his own.
 But I thought, what are the ideal panties?
 So I designed these little organic cotton panties with a lace triangle, which are now called Philomène on our website.

 "Then Apolline, my partner, joined the adventure and we very quickly launched a panty according to the different flows.
-It's always the same techno.
-You have to know that period pants is quite technical, contrary to what you might think, it's not just a simple pair of panties.
-It's not just a simple pair of knickers, especially in our case, where we use a lot of lace on certain models.
+It's still the same technology.
+You have to know that menstrual panties are quite technical, contrary to what you might think, they're not just a simple pair of panties.
+And especially with us, where we have a lot of lace on certain models.
 It's a fairly intelligent assembly of materials, which have to live with the person's body, but also with washings.
 So you have things to respect because the fabrics aren't identical."

 Shorty Armande